 BSI (British Standards Institution) sets out the standards for the lighting of indoor (BS EN 12464-1) and outdoor (BS EN 12464-2) workplaces in accordance to the European Standard.
 The standard's aim is to encourage designers to plan and introduce appropriate lighting controls for regular lighting layouts and buildings.
 It doesn't prescribe any specific solutions, nor it restricts from exploring new techniques or use of innovative lighting equipment.

 Part 1 of BS EN 12464 specifies requirements for lighting in main offices areas and the associated areas in terms of quantity and quality of lighting.
 In addition recommendations are given for good lighting practice.

 There are some significant changes to the previous version of the standard, mainly encouraging to consider all light sources, including natural light, not just electric lighting.
-The use of day light is also recognised as an important contribution to energy saving.
-Specification of the minimum illuminance of walls and ceilings is included to increase brightness of a room.
+The use of daylight is also recognised as an important contribution to energy saving.
+Specification of the minimum illuminance of walls and ceilings is included to increase the brightness of a room.